 The Roofless Church

 An architectural monument designed by renowned architect Philip Johnson.
-The non-denominational church is open to the public and operated under the auspices of the Episcopal Diocese of Indianapolis.
+The interfaith church is open to the public.
 It was commissioned by the late Jane Blaffer Owen, founder of the Robert Lee Blaffer Foundation and a New Harmony resident passionate about preserving nature.
 Johnson and Owen envisioned a church where the only roof large enough to encompass a world of worshippers was the sky.
-The church was dedicated in 1960 and is maintained by the Episcopal Diocese of Indianapolis and Southern Indiana.
+The church was dedicated in 1960 in association with Episcopal Diocese of Indianapolis and maintained by the Robert Lee Blaffer Foundation.
 Today, in addition to being a tourist attraction, the Roofless Church is a popular site for weddings and other sacred ceremonies.

 The church is an open park surrounded by a brick wall.
 At one end of the park is a dome covered in cedar shingles, shaped in folds that look somewhat like draped cloth.
 Some interpret the shape as an inverted rosebud, and it is said that the structure casts the shadow of an open rose.
 The golden rose was the symbol of the utopian community that founded the town.
 Although a Biblical quotation on the structure mentions the rose, there is no evidence that the architect intended it to resemble, or cast the shadow of, an actual rose.
 At the top of the dome is an oculus, or round opening.
 Under the dome is a statue, also commissioned by Owen, by Jacques Lipchitz.
 At the end of the enclosed park is a balcony that looks out onto open farmland.